SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 ![Figure: Good example - PBIP format allows recording history of changes without saving data into version control](good-example-history-recorded.png)
 :::

+Historically report developers have used the .pbix or the .pbit format.
+These are **no longer recommended** as the new PBIP format overcomes the shortcomings of these 2 formats.

 ### Editing and Committing Reports
 ### Business Users (Use Power BI Service)